trigk/trigk/README.md

-# Hi there 👋, I'm Tri!
+# Hi there 👋, I'm Tran Ngoc Tri!

 Welcome to my GitHub profile!
 I'm a developer passionate about technology, coding, and creating innovative solutions.
 Here’s a bit about me and what I do: